Reintroduce camouflage in Tails

 These included bits should definitely be split into .deb:s:

 59e37ebbb9468b8ecf82c30fcbd8fa13556ec763 (version 1.1.1-7).

-#4 Updated by anonym almost 3 years ago
+#4 Updated by anonym about 3 years ago

 - File windows_10_theme.png View added

 - Status changed from New to In Progress